Japan Organization for Employment of the Elderly, Persons with Disabilities and Job Seekers

 Machinery, electric/electronic engineering, architectural drafting, information processing, office business, sales/logistics, and hotel service

 In cooperation with the Kibi-Kogen Medical Rehabilitation Center, which is under the jurisdiction of the Japan Labour Health and Welfare Organization and located on the same premises, this Center also conducts vocational evaluation, guidance, and training through a unified system with vocational counselors for persons with disabilities and vocational training instructors.

 Vocational evaluation, vocational guidance, vocational training, vocational adaptation guidance, and daily life guidance

 Vocational training fields:

-Mechatronics, machinery, electric/electronics, information processing, office business, clerical work/sales/logistics, and cooking assistance/restaurant service
+Mechatronics, machinery, electric/electronic engineering, information processing, office business, clerical work/sales/logistics, and cooking assistance/restaurant service